-In 2018, PVA, Museo Eduardo Carrillo and the Young Writers Program presented an exhibit at the PVA gallery, Hablamos Juntos/Together We Speak: Un Diálogo Visual/a Visual Dialog curated by Juan R. Fuentes and Michelle P. Mouton.
+In 2018 along with Museo Eduardo Carrillo and the Young Writers Program, PVA presented the exhibit Hablamos Juntos/Together We Speak: Un Diálogo Visual/a Visual Dialog curated by Juan R. Fuentes and Michelle P. Mouton.
 The exhibit was based on the our 2015 Hablamos Juntos Poster Series and explored visual dialogs created by prominent California Latinx artists.
-The exhibit that ran from August 8-October 7, 2018 was extraordinarily rich.
 Experience how our artists give voice to and navigate: daily life, current events, social, political and cultural issues, community, ethnicity, as well as personal narratives, myths, and history.
-Click here for a virtual tour.
-Visit our Facebook page for additional photos.

-The 2018 exhibit was a continuation of our Hablamos Juntos project with Museo Eduardo Carrillo, and Young Writers Program, creating curriculum designed to empower our Latino community through personal dialogue with noted Latinex artists.
-Developing consistent educational materials for exhibits deepens the engagement for both children and adults.
-The powerful art work is used as a basis for a curriculum, combined with in depth materials presented by each artist.
-The project is designed to spark children’s interest in and about art, pursuing a career as an artist, or considering how to bring art more consistently into their daily lives providing a deepened experience for youth and adults alike.
+The curriculum created as a result of this exhibit was designed to empower our Latine/x community through personal dialogue with notable Latine/x artists.
+The powerful artwork is used as a basis for the curriculum combined with in depth materials presented by each artist.
+The project is designed to spark youth’s interest in and about art, pursuing a career as an artist, or considering how to bring art more consistently into their daily lives providing a deepened experience for youth and adults alike.

-The Young Writers Program, works with students to respond verbally and in writing to the art work.
-This has resulted in the publication of a series of books that combines the images with written reaction from students.
-In 2016, the images from this project were placed throughout the Watsonville Community as the focal points for an Art Walk through the streets.
-Several of the artists were present to discuss their work and answer questions from the general public.
+The Young Writers Program has worked with students to respond verbally and in writing to the artwork.
+This resulted in the publication of a series of Hablamos Juntos books that combines the images with written reaction from students.
+In 2016, the images from this project were also placed throughout the Watsonville community as the focal points for an Art Walk through the streets of Watsonville where several of the artists were present to discuss their work and answer questions from the general public.